EzraEzeiru/Django_K8s/README.md

 # Django_K8s

-A repository that shows detailed information/code of how Django is handled in production using Docker, Kubernetes and GitHub Actions.
+A repository that shows detailed information/code on how Django is handled in production using Docker, Kubernetes and GitHub Actions.